-So I sit, and mindlessly divide the powder from the capsules into his dosage.
-I have done this so many times, that thankful I have gotten proficient at it.
-It still takes an hour to measure up all the doses we need.
+So I sit, and mindlessly dividing the powder from the capsules into his dosage.
+I have done this so many times, that thankfully I have gotten proficient at it.
+It still takes an hour to measure up all the doses we need (for three people).
 But it saves me from having to measure every single dose before I give it.
 Who wants to divide up tiny capsules full of powder at 3am?
 I don’t.
 I can barely drag myself out of bed to give it, let alone measure it.

 It’s like on dub weekend, having a newborn to feed all over again.
 Many people complain that they could never do what I do, so they can detox their child.
 I understand completely, I do.
 I feel the exhaustion.
 I have been doing this for TWO years.
 Slow and steady.
 But I think of it this way: If my son needed to be fed in the middle of the night, as he did as an infant, would I not get up because I am tired and don’t want too?
 Of course not.
 You get up, tired and cranky and feed your baby.
 No one likes it, but you do it.
 Well, my son needs this medicine to get better, so I must do it.
 I can sleep when he’s grown!
 Or maybe not.

 So onto another “dub weekend”.
 I think I’ll need a nap or two.
 We just received the results of his follow-up hair test.
-He is excreting a lot of Lead, Aluminum, Arsenic, Antimony, Silver, Tin and other metals.
-As his tests has shown all along.
+He is excreting a lot of Lead, Aluminum, Arsenic, Antimony, Silver, Tin and other metals just as his tests has shown all along.
 We seem to have finally begun to pull more lead.
-This means we have hit deep stores.
+This means we have hit deep storage.
 So we can’t stop now.
 He has come a long way since we started this.
-And while I wish it were over…..I know it’s what I have to do, for him to make a complete recovery.
-To insure his future health.
+And while I wish it were over…..I know it’s what I have to do for him to make a complete recovery and insure his future health.
 He still meets rules for mercury, so I know we are not done.
 We have a way to go, at least a year…maybe two.

 Unfortunately there is no quick fix or short-term solution to removing 3 + years of heavy metal exposure from a child.
 At least not without risk….some people do it this way.
 I can’t chance my son just to save time.
-So dub we must….
+So slow and steady we must.